Bike/Pedestrian Project:Creating a safe network

 This fall, OHM is coordinating a Safe Routes to School Walking Audit, a citywide effort to identify the barriers students encounter when walking and biking to school. in Brunswick.
 We’re assembling a team of educators, parents, students, and everyday citizens who want to promote greater walkability and safe access throughout their communities.

 Join us!
 Volunteers are needed to walk and survey neighborhood routes to identify problem areas, such as broken sidewalks, poor signage, and abandoned homes.
-Mark your calendars for our Audit Kickoff and Pizza Dinner on Monday, September 11 • 6 pm at Burroughs-Molette Elementary School.
-A project overview and training will be provided.
+DUE TO HURRICANE IRMA, OUR ORIGINAL DATES HAVE BEEN POSTPONED.
+The kickoff and walking audits will be rescheduled for October – please stay tuned.

 Contact Mike Pope, Pedestrian Project Coordinator for questions or call 404-368-9299.